hhuslamlab/website/docs/github_tut.md

 ```shell=
 sudo apt install git
 ```
-After it's done installing, the first step is to configure your name and your email, so all of your files can be traced back to you.
+After it's done installing, the next step is to configure your name and your email, so all of your files can be traced back to you.
 ```
 git config --global user.name "YourNameAsYouLike
 git config --global user.email "youremail@hhu.deOrWhatever"